Installation Instructions and Service Manual

 RATED CAPACITY Maximum Actuator Capacity: 8000 lbs.
 Gross Load, 800 lbs.
 Maximum Tongue Load, 400 lbs minimum tongue weight.

 The actual in-service rating is limited to that of the ball and hitch being used or the trailer manufacturer's G.V.W.R. shown on the certification label, whichever is lower (Note: GVWR is the Gross Vehicle Weight Rating which includes the trailer and the load weight as a Total Gross Weight).

 1. The vehicle, towing hitch and ball must have a rating equal to or greater than trailer GVWR.

-2. Model 66 will accept 2" trailer hitch balls only.
+2. Model 80 will accept 2" trailer hitch balls with a 8000# capacity only (furnished with actuator, 8000# rated 2" Ball with 1" shank).
 Trailer balls larger than 2.00" or out of round will not fit the coupler or may result in coupler failure.
 Balls smaller than 1.970" can cause shock loading and sudden disconnection.
 Make certain ball latch is in correct position to retain the hitch ball.
-Push latch back until safety latch engages plate below latch.
-Insert safety pin into forward hole as a safety lock for the hitch ball coupler prior to towing.
+Push latch lever back until safety latch engages plate below lever latch.
+Always insert safety pin into forward hole as a safety lock for the hitch ball coupler prior to towing.
 Do not tow trailer if coupler is damaged.